-VOTING TIME
+VOTING LEAVE

-An employee may be permitted two hours of paid leave to vote in a state or national election if the employee's working hours begin less than two hours after the opening of the polls and end less than two hours before the closing of the polls.
+An employee may be permitted two hours of paid leave to vote in a local, state or national election if the employee's working hours begin less than two hours after the opening of the polls and end less than two hours before the closing of the polls.
 If you need to take time off to vote, you should notify your supervisor of your plans no later than the day before the election.
-Your supervisor will notify you of the two-hour block of time assigned to you for voting purposes.
 Proof of attendance at the polls may be required.

-SCHOOL VISITATION
+SCHOOL VISITATION LEAVE